Non-Operative Protocol for Flatfoot Deformity

 - Exercises against resistance: Continue the exercise routine using a stiffer exercise band as resistance, as with the Phase 2 exercises inversion, eversion, and dorsiflexion are performed, although the inversion exercises are the most important.
 Movements are performed with a controlled eccentric return without rotating the leg.
 Continue to focus on higher repetitions, working up to 200-300 repetitions total (ex 10 sets of 20-30 reps).

 - Double Leg Heel Rises: With the patient standing and holding on to a wall or a chair for balance, they should raise their heels off the ground in a controlled manner.
 The uninvolved leg now takes only 50% of the body weight.
 Patients should start at 4 sets of 5 repetitions and progress to 10 sets of 20 repetitions.

 - Single leg heel rises: Patient may attempt some single leg heel rises.
 This exercise should be done in a controlled manner.
 Patients should start at 4 sets of 5 repetitions and progress to 10 sets of 20 repetitions.

 - Toe walking: Patient should attempt toe walking for 10 feet, keeping the knees straight.
 Gradually progress until 5 x 100 feet can be performed.

 Phase 3 typically lasts 4-8 weeks.

-After completing the Treatment protocol, the patient should develop a routine of double leg heel rises, exercises against resistance, and toe walking that takes 10-15 minutes to complete.
-They should perform this routine a minimum of 3 times.
+After completing the treatment protocol, the patient should develop a routine of double leg heel rises, exercises against resistance, and toe walking that takes 10-15 minutes to complete.
+They should perform this routine a minimum of 3 times per week.